telerik/ajax-docs/controls/cloudupload/how-to/files-uploading-in-custom-folder-at-runtime.md

 To accomplish this scenario the **RadCloudUpload** needs to be configured to use Custom Handler, where the default folder will be changed:

->note The following example is valid for a single and multiple files selections.
+>tip The following example is valid for a single and multiple files selections.
 >